-The retinotopic prior and Bayesian-inferred maps include 12 visual areas visual field on the cortical surface, particularly near the fovea.
+Previous research on the retinotopic organization of visual cortex used a model of V1, V2, and V3 retinotopy described by Schira et al. [32] to produce a template of retinotopy that included only those visual areas.
+This "banded double-sech" model accurately describes the anisotropic magnification of the visual field on the cortical surface, particularly near the fovea.
 However, we have observed, particularly in individual data, that retinotopic data from outside the V1-V3 region described by the Schira model has a large impact on the quality of the inferred map.
 Accordingly, in creating our retinotopic prior, we constructed a new model that includes 9 additional visually active regions: hV4, VO1, VO2, V3a, V3b, LO1, LO2, TO1, and TO2.
 This model employed a new method of constructing 2D models of retinotopy that was specifically designed to accommodate the distortions caused by anatomical alignment, inflation, and flattening of the cortical surface.
 The new method is much simpler to extend to many more visual field maps, as it does not rely on an analytic description of the flattened (2D) retinotopic maps, which are only available for V1-V3.
 Rather, it requires as input a cortical map image on which estimates of the visual area boundaries have been drawn manually and labeled as either a foveal boundary, a peripheral boundary, an upper vertical meridian, a lower vertical meridian, or a horizontal meridian.
 A minimization technique is then used to fill in the retinotopic coordinates between the drawn boundaries (see Models of Retinotopy in Materials and Methods).
 The new retinotopic prior, including all new areas can be seen in Figure S3.
 Although we consider the addition of 9 retinotopic areas to be an important development, we consider these areas preliminary and do not analyze them in detail here.
 One reason for this is that the organizations of many of these areas remain under dispute.
-Additionally, the responses to our stimuli in these areas is of a considerably lower quality than in V1-V3; thus even were we to analyze the accuracy of the predictions in these ares, our validation dataset would be a particularly poor standard.
+Additionally, the responses to our stimuli in these areas is of a considerably lower quality than in V1-V3; thus even were we to analyze the accuracy of the predictions in these areas, our validation dataset would be a particularly poor standard.
 We do, however, include these areas in the predictions made by the Bayesian inference method so that interested researchers may analyze or use them.
 These areas are included in the data provided with this paper, and predictions of these areas are included when using the tools provided in the supplemental materials.